Presenters at the 2016 Oklahoma Council of Teachers of Mathematics/Oklahoma Science Teachers Association Conference in Tulsa Oklahoma

 Participated in summer STEM outreach program for high school students held at the University of Oklahoma which allowed three high school students who participated in the program to shadow researchers in the Sharma Lab.

 The Sharma Lab believes it is important to have a direct integration of our research into our broader impact activities.
 Through this we have created a catalytic cycle that will spark change and increase STEM participation in underprivileged communities.
-Our catalytic cycle is composed of “4 E’s” and is as follows: E1-Equipping working and retired adults with STEM education as family outreach; E2-Engaging STEM Interest in Middle and High School Students in Oklahoma to promote hands-on research experiences; E3- Exposing undergraduate and graduate students into cutting edge research in the laboratory as well as in the classroom with the goal of preparing next-generation skilled chemists; E4- Encouraging students to apply for fellowships, grants, and for a career in science.
-Allowing others to see them as a role models which inspires others in similar communities and family members to participate in STEM.
+Our catalytic cycle is composed of “4 E’s” and is as follows: E1-Equipping working and retired adults with STEM education as family outreach; E2-Engaging STEM Interest in Middle and High School Students in Oklahoma to promote hands-on research experiences; E3- Expanding undergraduate research experience to non-honors and community college transfer students ithrough a course based undergraduate research experience (CURE) program; E4-Encouraging students under the guidance of the PI to reach out to their own community and allow others to see them as role models.
+This approach will inspire their family and community members to participate in STEM or become more informed about the field.

 In partnership with Osher Life Learning Institute (OLLI) at the University of Oklahoma The Sharma Lab hosted a 4 week course to 50+ adults titled "From Kitchen to Pharmacy: Chemistry in Everyday Life".
 The lecture topics centralized around the process of drug discovery and the what it actually takes togged a drug introduced to the public.